THE AMAZING STORY OF KOLORMONDO

 KOLORMONDO WAS BORN - AND LOVED

-Runge, Göthe and Itten, the old colour masters used RYB (Red, Yellow and Blue) as basic colours.
+Runge, Göthe and Itten, the old color masters used RYB (Red, Yellow and Blue) as basic colors.
 However, we came to realize, you must use CMY (Cyan Blue, Magenta Red and Yellow) to make it work out.
-That is “the secret” of Kolormondo, we have taken old colour knowledge into the modern world.
+That is “the secret” of Kolormondo, we have taken old color knowledge into the modern world.

 It was important to find a good name.
 It should go well in all languages, be clear and easy to understand.
-As I speak Esperanto, “Kolormondo” which means “world of colours” was perfect.
+As I speak Esperanto, “Kolormondo” which means “world of colors” was perfect.

-Luckily enough AIC, the World Colour Organization, held a world congress shortly after that and we where able to present Kolormondo to the experts.
+AIC, the World Colour Organization, held a world congress shortly thereafter.
+We were able to present Kolormondo to the experts.
 Luckily, they loved it.
 This helped us create contacts and spread the idea all over the world.
 Universities of design/architecture/fashion in Lisbon, London, Los Angeles, Milan, New York, Santiago de Chile, Shanghai, Stockholm etc use it in teaching.
-Global companies – Akzo Nobel, Apple Computers, Chanel , l´Oreal and Hugo Bozz to name a few – has it for colour training purposes as well as for inspiration and design discussions.
-It is sold, primarily in Museum- and design shops, as an educational toy for all ages.
+Global companies – Akzo Nobel, Apple Computers, Chanel, L ́Oreal and Hugo Boss to name a few – have it for color training purposes, as well as fr inspiration and design discussions.
+It is sold, in Museum- and design shops, as an educational toy for all ages.